freeCodeCamp/freeCodeCamp/docs/flight-manuals/moderator-handbook.md

    > Thank you for reporting this issue.
    >
    > This is a standard message notifying you that this issue seems to be a request for help.
 Instead of asking for help here, please click the \*\*"Help"\*\* button on the challenge on freeCodeCamp, which will help you create a question in the right part of the forum.
-Volunteers on the forum usually respond to questions within a few hours.
+Volunteers on the forum usually respond to questions within a few hours and can help determine if there is an issue with your code or the challenge's tests.
    >
    > If you think I'm wrong in closing this issue, please reopen it and add further clarification.
 Thank you and happy coding.